hsavolai/pim-install/README.md

 # About

-Howto-guide how to install Akeneo CE PIM (Community Edition) to Linux (Ubuntu 24.04)
+Howto-guide how to install Akeneo CE PIM (Community Edition) to Linux (Ubuntu 24.04) running in podman container (the same would also apply to docker, but not tested)

 # Disclaimer